Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Preprocessing for analysis of growth curves

-Appendix E describes preprocessing for analysis of growth curves.
-Specifically, it covers two topics: first, the method for extracting the growth segments from the time series; second, the method for detecting jump-like changes.
+Appendix E describes preprocessing for analysis of growth curves. \revisecolor{black}{The R script provided in the Supplemental Material \cite{supp_material} includes the code for the demonstration in this section.} Specifically, it covers two topics: first, the method for extracting the growth segments from the time series; second, the method for detecting jump-like changes.

-\section{Method for Extracting an Uptrend}
+\subsection{Method for Extracting an Uptrend}

 Here, we explain how we extracted a global growth period that is not a temporary local trend.
 An example of the global growth period is the period enclosed by the grey vertical lines in Fig.~\ref{app_fig_comp_google_blog_same}.
 First, we describe the detection of the starting point of growth, and next, the detection of the end point of growth (defined in Section~\ref{app_sec_end_growth} of this appendix).